Part-DB/Part-DB-legacy/README.md

 **If you are using Part-DB, then it would be helpful for further development, if you participate in the following anonymous survey: https://docs.google.com/forms/d/e/1FAIpQLSdmhcNutwuG35m5JLpxF8xJpJqTCDhTpSupV5dnJrMOYISm9w/viewform?usp=sf_link**

+**Part-DB 0.6 requires now PHP7 (PHP7.0 or higher)!
+Use Part-DB 0.5, if you need a version for PHP5.6.**

 ### Description